-The financial management system is a commitment financial accounting system and therefore official orders will be raised and authorised to cover all expenditure (excluding petty cash) for which a financial commitment has been made.
+The financial management system is a commitment financial accounting system and therefore official orders (or commitments using the credit card expense facility or direct debit card commitment facility within the finance system at the time the commitment was made) will be raised and authorised to cover all expenditure (excluding petty cash) for which a financial commitment has been made.
 Thus, all budget monitoring reports will include actual as well as committed expenditure.